CobaltFusion/DebugViewPP/README.md

 - continuous logging to file commandline option
 - tailing our own logfiles over samba network
 - support for reading and tailing Sysinternals Debugview logfiles (four common formats)
-  + this supports the usecase of using Sysinternals Debugview to capture Kernal message and streaming them to DebugView++ by tailing the logfile.
 - implemented tailing overwritten/skrinking logfiles

 Download Stable release